andreped/IronFlow/README.md

 ### iOS

+**DISCLAIMER:** _We currently do not own an Apple Developer Certificate, thus we cannot sign the IPA.
+This has to be done before the IPA can be used to install the app on iOS._

 1. Connect the mobile device (e.g., iPhone) to a desktop device (e.g., macbook) with USB cable.
 2. On the desktop device, download the IPA from [releases](https://github.com/andreped/IronFlow/releases).
 3. On the desktop device, go to `Finder`, and then unlock the mobile device.
 The phone should then be accessbile from the left-hand side in Finder, and click on it.